foster55f/Top-Movies/README.md

 ## Setup:
-In the project directory, you can run:
+git clone [top-movies-api](https://github.com/foster55f/top-movies-api) and follow setup instructions

+git clone this project directory and npm install, then run:
 ### `npm start`

 Runs the app in the development mode.<br />